NTIA/scos-sensor/README.md

 Scos-sensor uses the following convention to discover actions offered by plugins: if any Python package begins with "scos_", and contains a dictionary of actions at the Python path `package_name.discover.actions`, these actions will automatically be available for scheduling.
-Similarly, plugins may offer new action types be including a dictionary of action classes at the Python path `package_name.discover.action_classes`.
+Similarly, plugins may offer new action types by including a dictionary of action classes at the Python path `package_name.discover.action_classes`.
-Scos-sensor will load all plugin actions and action classes prior to creating the actions defined in yaml file in `configs/actions` directory.
-In this manner, a plugin may add new action types to scos-sensor and those new types my instantiated/parameterized with yaml
+Scos-sensor will load all plugin actions and action classes prior to creating actions defined in yaml files in `configs/actions` directory.
+In this manner, a plugin may add new action types to scos-sensor and those new types may be instantiated/parameterized with yaml config files.

-The scos-usrp plugin adds support for the Ettus B2xx line of signal analyzers.
+The [scos-usrp](https://github.com/ntia/scos-usrp) plugin adds support for the Ettus B2xx line of signal analyzers and [scos-tekrsa](https://github.com/ntia/scos-tekrsa) adss support for Tektronix RSA306, RSA306B, RSA503A, RSA507A, RSA513A, RSA518A, RSA603A, and RSA607A real-time spectrum analyzers.
-It can also be used as an example of a plugin which adds new hardware support and re-uses the common actions in scos-actions.
+These repositories may also be used as examples of plugins which provide new hardware support and re-use the common actions in scos-actions.

 For more information on adding actions and hardware support, see [scos-actions](
 <https://github.com/ntia/scos-actions#development>).